Skip to content

 What You Need

-Windows 11 works with many types of USB drives, including USB 2.0, 3.0, 3.1, 3.2, and USB-C flash drives.
-If your computer does not have the right port, you can use a USB hub or adapter.
+Windows 11 works with many types of USB drives, including different versions like USB 2.0, 3.0, 3.1, 3.2, and the newer USB-C flash drives.
+If your computer doesn’t have the right port, you can use a USB hub or adapter.

 Insert your USB drive into the correct port.
-USB 3.0 or higher ports are often blue inside.
-Make sure it is fully seated.
+USB 3.0 or higher ports are often blue inside, which can help you identify them.
+Make sure it’s fully seated.

 Windows 11 autoplay notification pop-up for a connected USB drive